2025–26 Rotherham United F.C. season

-The 2025–26 season is the 101st season in the history of Rotherham United Football Club and their second consecutive season in League One.
-In addition to the domestic league, the club would also participate in the FA Cup, the EFL Cup, and the EFL Trophy.
+The 2025–26 season was the 101st season in the history of Rotherham United Football Club and their second consecutive season in League One.
+In addition to the domestic league, the club also participated in the FA Cup, the EFL Cup, and the EFL Trophy.

+Managerial changes

+On 18 March 2026, the club parted company with manager Matt Hamshaw after just under a year in charge and a 30.2% win rate.
+He was replaced by Lee Clark on a deal until the end of the season.